pgrange/resume/resume-en.md

 * Design the communication protocol between card readers and SIM card embeded software
 * Coordination with Gunnebo, the manufacturer in charge of physical protection of the building
-* Development of the SIM card embedded software
+* Development of the SIM card embeded software
 * Partner search and subcontractor management for the J2ME midlet development

 > javacard, NFC, SIM, OTA,